-- Gaussian - QMUL has licences for the Gaussian computational chemistry application, allowing QMUL researchers to use it locally on their computers and on the HPC cluster;
+- Gaussian - QMUL has licences for the Gaussian computational chemistry application, allowing QMUL researchers to use it locally on their computers and the HPC cluster;

-- MATLAB - This is an environment for numerical computation used in science and engineering, and QMUL has a site licence allowing QMUL researchers to use it locally on their computers and on the HPC cluster;
+- MATLAB - This is an environment for numerical computation used in science and engineering, and QMUL has a site licence allowing QMUL researchers to use it locally on their computers and the HPC cluster;

 - Stata - This is a statistics package used by a broad range of researchers.
 Licences for Stata/MP16 are available for 11 concurrent users on the QMUL Apocrita HPC cluster;